Mhna1234/algo-trading-modeling/docs/BACKTESTING_METHODS.md

 ## Overview

 This document describes the five backtesting methodologies implemented in the `backtesting_methods.py` module.
 Each method serves a different purpose and has unique strengths and limitations.
+All methods have been validated with actual results using the Equal Weight strategy on 5-year weekly data (2019-2024).

 ---